danpadcz/optee-rpi3-attack/README.md

 ```
 make     CFG_ARM64_core=y     CFG_TEE_BENCHMARK=n     CFG_TEE_CORE_LOG_LEVEL=3     CROSS_COMPILE=aarch64-linux-gnu-     CROSS_COMPILE_core=aarch64-linux-gnu-     CROSS_COMPILE_ta_arm32=arm-linux-gnueabihf-     CROSS_COMPILE_ta_arm64=aarch64-linux-gnu-     O=out/arm     PLATFORM=rpi3
 ```
-Note: you might have to put into your path the `aarch64-linux-gnu-` and `arm-linux-gnueabihf-` toolkits, you'll find the bin directories at `your_optee_build_dir/toolchains/aarch32/bin/` and `your_optee_build_dir/toolchains/aarch64/bin/`.
+Note: you probably will have to put into your path the `aarch64-linux-gnu-` and `arm-linux-gnueabihf-` toolkits, you'll find the bin directories at `your_optee_build_dir/toolchains/aarch32/bin/` and `your_optee_build_dir/toolchains/aarch64/bin/`.

 Lastly, you have to edit the TA source code to print any string you prefer.
 You'll find the TA source code at `your_optee_build_dir/optee_examples/hello_world/ta/hello_world_ta.c` and then in this file you'll edit the "Hello World!" string.
 Then use this make command to build the TA: